How to Make Calabazas Dulces (Mexican Candied Pumpkin)

 This recipe dates back to pre-Hispanic Mexico, where the Aztecs and Mayans cultivated squash and pumpkins as staple foods along with corn, beans, and chili peppers.

-• Calabazas en dulce was most likely prepared with natural sweeteners like honey until the 16th century when Spanish colonizers introduced sugar to the region.
+• Calabazas en dulce was most likely prepared with natural sweeteners, like honey until the 16th century when Spanish colonizers introduced sugar to the region.

 • The dish became symbolic of harvest time and fall festivals, embodying a blend of indigenous ingredients and Spanish colonial influences.